NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Marker Styling: Size

-In case you set many different markers, it would be helpful to have the ability to change their size individually, further improving visual accessibility.
+In case you set many different markers, it would be helpful to have the ability to change their size individually.

 Add a new `style.size` option to `marker.nix`, allowing you to do so: